Vincent Marks: Personal life

 In 1957, Marks married sculptor and artist Averil Sherrard and had two children.
 Marks was known to have been an atheist and a humanist who was opposed to religion.
 Along with his wife, he campaigned for various causes including saving a park in Guildford, Surrey, where they lived, from developers.
+He was a founding member of the charity HealthSense.

 His brother John Marks was also a doctor, and the chair of the British Medical Association.

 Marks died on 6 November 2023, at the age of 93.